mgmartinezl/Stalicla-PBPM/README.md

 ## How to run this script

 The scripts PBPM.py, and main.py are written in Python 3, which uses up-to-date libraries for this version as well.

-To run the main module in a linux environment, simply call the script and the arguments it needs:
+To run the main module in a Linux environment, simply open a new terminal and call the script together with the arguments it needs:

 ```python3 main.py inputFile pathwaysDirectory -pathway -gene -patient -mutation -pli_gt -af_lt -pph2 -mpc_gt adj -matrix -r -append```